1+O(1) asymptotics for loop percolation in five and higher dimensions: Proof

 \end{lemma} See \cite[Theorem 20.4]{last2018lectures} for a reference of the FKG inequality for Poisson point processes and \cite[Theorem 2.3]{meester1996continuum} for the BK inequality.

-Recall the Mecke equation, an important tool in the theory of (Poisson) point processes. \begin{lemma}[The Mecke equation] If $\eta$ with law $\P$ is a Poisson point process with intensity $\mu$, then for $f\ge 0$ measurable
+Recall the Mecke equation, an important tool in the theory of (Poisson) point processes. \begin{lemma}[The Mecke equation] If $\eta$ is sampled from $\P$, a Poisson point process with intensity measure $\mu$, then for $f\ge 0$ measurable

 \end{lemma} See \cite[Theorem 4.5]{last2018lectures} for a reference.